kailash-manasarovar/statement/docs/timeline/2023/october.md

 - https://x.com/1FRGVN/status/1715795337489637651

+## Giving my trauma-therapy card to Domingo at the fruit and veg stall

+- TODO:

 ## Porn intensifies

 - The amount and nature of the porn that I'm seeing on my timeline intensifies.